relevance/diametric/README.md

 ### Delete entities

-To delete an entity, use destroy method:
+To delete an entity, use the destroy method:

 ```ruby
 query = Person.where(:name => "Sleet")